StarRocks/starrocks/docs/en/loading/automq-routine-load.md

 ### Prepare StarRocks and test data

 Ensure you have a running StarRocks cluster.
-For demonstration purposes, this article follow the [deployment guide](../quick_start/shared-nothing.md) to install a StarRocks cluster on a Linux machine via Docker.

 Creating a database and a Primary Key table for testing: